-If you use something like PayPal, enter the amount your customer sent to you in the 'Amount Received' input field, not what you actually received.
+If you use something like PayPal, enter the amount your customer sent to you in the 'Amount Received' input field (ie. not the amount you actually received).
 You need to do this, otherwise the customer's account will not balance.
-If you've setup the payment types, then the commission will be taken and posted to the relevant N/L accounts automatically.
+If you've setup the payment types, then the commission will be taken and posted to the relevant General Ledger accounts automatically.

 Finally, you can enter whatever you like in 'Notes'.
-This might be an authorisation code if the payment was by credit card, or a transaction number if by PayPal or some similar payment method.
+This might be an authorization code if the payment was by credit card, or a transaction number if by PayPal or some similar payment method.
 You can just leave it blank if you wish.

 When done, click the 'OK' button, and the payment will be posted to the customer's account.
 If the 'OK' button is greyed out, and you cannot click it, it means there is an issue with your input.
-An input field that requires some input may be blank, or may contain something invalid.
+An input field that requires some input may be blank, or may contain something invalid (in which case, the input field background may be colored light red).